fensorechase/pulseox_dataviz/README.md

 # pulseox_dataviz

-This project uses a MAX30102 Pulse Oximetry Sensor and Raspberry Pi Pico to capture oxygen saturation level (SpO2) in percent and visualize them.
+This project uses a MAX30102 Pulse Oximetry Sensor and Raspberry Pi Pico to capture oxygen saturation level (SpO2) in percent and visualize them, along with the raw light intensities used to calculate the SpO2 (i.e., IR and red frequencies).

 ## How to run